Tracking Truth with Liquid Democracy: Model

+\footnote{Note that positive gain and do no harm relate to the notion of concentration of the weighted sum $\sum_{i=1}^n \weight_iV_i$.
+Indeed, the probability of direct democracy being correct approaches $1$ as $n$ increases when the average competence is strictly above $1/2$.
+As a result, do no harm is satisfied by a delegation model exactly when the probability that liquid democracy is correct also approaches $1$.
+This happens when the competence after delegation remains strictly above $1/2$, and the weighted sum $\sum_{i=1}^n \weight_iV_i$ concentrates.
+Positive gain also holds if there exists a setup where the average group competence is strictly below $1/2$, and the average competence after delegation remains strictly above $1/2$ and the weighted sum $\sum_{i=1}^n \weight_iV_i$ concentrates.
+In turn, these established benchmarks are directly mapped to existing results in social choice theory on the convergence of weighted majorities~\cite{haggstrom2006law}.}

-\section{Core Lemma}
+\subsection{Core Lemma}

-In this section, we prove the following key lemma, which provides sufficient conditions for a mechanism $M$ to satisfy probabilistic do no harm and probabilistic positive gain with respect to a class $\mathfrak{D}$ of distributions.
-This lemma will form the basis of all of our later results. \begin{lemma} If $M$ is a mechanism, $\mathfrak{D}$ a class of distributions, and for all distributions $\D \in \mathfrak{D}$, there is an $\a \in (0, 1)$ and $C: \N \to \N$ with $C(n) \in o(n)$ such that
+Next, we give a key lemma, which provides sufficient conditions for a model $M$ to satisfy probabilistic do no harm and probabilistic positive gain with respect to a class $\mathfrak{D}$ of distributions.
+This lemma will form the basis of all of our later results.
+Since the result follows from relatively straightforward concentration inequalities, we defer the proof to Appendix~\ref{app:core-proof}. \begin{lemma} If $M$ is a model, $\mathfrak{D}$ a class of distributions, $n$ a number of persons, and for all distributions $\D \in \mathfrak{D}$, there is an $\a \in (0, 1)$ and $C: \N \to \N$ with $C(n) \in o(n)$ such that

 then $M$ satisfies probabilistic do no harm.
 If in addition, there exists a distribution $\D \in \mathfrak{D}$ and an $\a \in (0, 1)$ such that

 then $M$ satisfies probabilistic positive gain. \end{lemma}